bluesky/tiled/docs/source/how-to/read-custom-formats.md

 Additionally, it should add a section `readers_by_mimetype` to map our MIME type `application/x-stuff` to our custom function.

-As in Case 2, Tiled will find `custom.py` if it is placed in the same directory as `config.yml`.
+Again, Tiled will find `custom.py` if it is placed in the same directory as `config.yml`.
+The name is arbitrary, and you can have multiple such files if needed.

 ```yaml
 # config.yml